Ever Green High School

 Ever Green High School is a school in Dima Hasao district of Assam, affiliated with the SEBA.
 It is a co-educational school located in Damadi Hawar, at the central place of Maibang town.
-The school has produced successful individuals who have carried on for higher studies in renowned institutions like Indian Institute of Technology, Indian Institute of Management, National Institute of Technology, Indian Institute of Information Technology, Indian Institute of Science, Assam Medical College, Gauhati Medical College and Hospital, Jorhat Engineering College and Assam Engineering College.

 Establishment

 The school was established on 2 February 1990 with the aim of developing the locality of the Maibang area by the managing committee.
 The school then had only one permanent teacher.

+In 2023, the school was among four in the region to be given financial assistance by the Dima Hasao Autonomous Council.